Sabah govt open to discussions with O&G players | Borneo Post Online

 Chief Minister Datuk Seri Mohd Shafie Apdal said the state government wanted solid partnerships and strategic collaborations that could steer the course of this lucrative industry onto the path to success.

-“To fully reap the enormous benefits of this sector, we must address the challenges that are synonymous with it in Sabah,” he said at the launch of the Sabah Oil and Gas Conference and Exhibition (SOGCE), here today.
+“To fully reap the enormous benefits of this sector, we must address the challenges that are synonymous with it in Sabah,” he said at the launch of the Sabah Oil and Gas Conference and Exhibition (SOGCE), yesterday.

 He said the state government had in December last year amended the Mining Ordinance 1960 to the Mining (Amendment) Enactment 2018 to better manage income from Sabah’s mineral resources such as oil and gas.